 An event is very similar to a Block type Field, but rather than just storing a single block reference, events are "multi-cast".
 This means they maintain a list of subscribers, and when calling the event, all subscribers will get a callback.

-Although events are most commonly used on .NET and both Cocoa and Java have different paradigms to deal with similar concepts (such as regular Blocks, Delegate Classes (not to be confused with .NET's use of the term) and ), events are supported on all platforms.
+Although events are most commonly used on .NET and both Cocoa and Java have different paradigms to deal with similar concepts (such as regular Blocks, Delegate Classes (not to be confused with .NET's use of the term) and Anonymous Interfaces), events are supported on all platforms.

 Event Declaration Syntax